SilviuGC/Coronavirus-Alert-RO/README.md

 Just access the program through the main html.

-Ignore what's written bellow if you aren't going to use your own key.
+Ignore what's written bellow if you aren't going to use your own Google Maps API key.
 _______________________________________________________

 You need to have any Python 3.x.x version installed.